unicef/iogt/README.md

 Once running, navigate to http://localhost:8000 in your browser.

 ### Add/Update package:
-If you want to add or update a package, follow these steps:
 - Add or update the package and its version specifier according to your needs in <requirements_file>.in file.

 Next, run the following commands to generate the compiled <requirements_file>.txt file: